Skip to main content

 OfficeIMO.Visio

-Create Visio diagrams with shapes, connectors, and pages.
+Create Visio diagrams with builders, stencils, graph layouts, shapes, connectors, and pages.
 No Visio installation required.

 dotnet add package OfficeIMO.Visio